 Are you a licensed mental health professional?
 Join now to help people in disaster shelters.

-Due to being in the midstof an active wildfire season and the complexities of COVID-19, the Red Cross needs thousands of volunteers to care for people when disasters strike.
+Due to being in the midstof an active wildfire season and the complexities of COVID-19, the Red Cross needs trained volunteers to care for people when disasters strike.

 What is this role?
 Mental health professionals play a central and rewarding role in Red Cross disaster operations, offering emotional support and promoting resilience in responders and survivors who are coping with stress and loss.

 Disaster Mental Health workers respond to the psychosocial and emotional needs of people affected by disaster.
 This includes members of the affected community as well as other members of the Red Cross workforce experiencing the stress of disaster response.
 Using professional knowledge and skills, Disaster Mental Health workers provide approved interventions that focus on basic care, support and comfort of individuals experiencing disaster-related stress.

 Qualifications: Must be licensed, master's level (or higher) mental health professionals (social workers, school psychologists, school counselors, psychologists, psychiatrists, psychiatric nurses, professional counselors, and marriage and family therapists.)

 Primary responsibilities: *Provide Disaster Mental Health interventions to clients impacted by a disaster. *Participate in relevant meetings and activities as a member of the Disaster Mental Health chapter team. *Participate in preparedness efforts, such as the Home Fire Campaign or community disaster education. *Help facilitate long-term recovery for clients impacted by disaster. *Assist the chapter in developing partnerships with local mental health agencies. *Support other disaster responders before, during and after disaster response using staff mental health strategies.